ravendb/bootcamp/src/unit2/lesson7/README.md

 ````

 The `IsStale` property will be `true` whenever the index used to perform the query is not
 up to date.
-In this sample, probably an Order was added or changed, and the indexes didn't
+In this sample, probably an Order was added or changed and the indexes didn't
 have enough time to fully update before the query.

-### Forcing non-stale results
+### Forcing Non-Stale Results

 If you need to make sure that your results are up to date, then you can use the `Customize` method.